casperschipper/cisp/documentation/Overview.md

 This is a signal clipper, where it cannot get lower than 10 or higher than 100, if in between it just returns the input.

 In CISP, guards are used within walks (iterative functions) and instead of returning a value, a curried function is returned to apply to the current value.
-It is thus a generalisitation of walks or mup-walks.
+It is thus a generalization of walks or mup-walks.

 For example